Budweiser's sneak peek of their commercial tells the story of its co-founder

 The commercial, titled “Born the Hard Way,” and set in the 1800s, follows Busch as he sails through storms to reach the United States, faces discrimination because of his German heritage (Americans he meets tell him “go back home” and “you’re not wanted here”).
 Eventually, he arrives in St. Louis, Missouri, where he would meet Eberhard Anheuser and go on to create the brewing giant.

-The advertisement comes as the nation witnesses widespread protests over President Donald Trump's controversial immigration ban
+The advertisement comes as the nation witnesses widespread protests over President Donald Trump’s controversial immigration ban, but Budweiser insists that the coincidental timing is just that – a coincidence.

 Budweiser stressed that the commercial focuses on the universal story of the immigrant.